Learning passive policies with virtual energy tanks in robotics: Energy tanks meet RL

 \section{Energy tanks meet RL}

-The arbitrariness of the control input $w$ and its disembodiment from any physical dynamics, are a tempting motivation to choose it as decision variable in an optimisation framework.
-Indeed, the output of a RL control policy can be directly mapped to the torques $w$ commanded at an actuator level, as shown in Fig. \ref{fig:mainscheme}.
-This map can be trivially the identity (in case the generalised forces are directly learned in the RL scheme) or be represented by a transducer (e.g., an internal PID controller that maps a position or velocity reference to the commanded torques $w$), which is often shown to critically improve sample efficiency in the RL framework \cite{Smith2022}.
+The arbitrariness of the control input $w$ and its disembodiment from any physical dynamics are tempting motivations to choose it as a decision variable in an optimization framework.
+Indeed, the output of an RL control policy can be directly mapped to the torques $w$ commanded at an actuator level, as shown in Fig. \ref{fig:mainscheme}.
+This map can be trivially the identity (in case the generalized forces are directly learned in the RL scheme) or be represented by a transducer (e.g., an internal PID controller that maps a position or velocity reference to the commanded torques $w$), which is often shown to critically improve sample efficiency in the RL framework \cite{Smith2022}.
 No specific transducer between the action space and $w$ is required to implement the proposed scheme, as long as the commanded torques $w$ are accessible.
-Since MDPs are discrete-time processes, we start by exploiting a simple but powerful result that allows to reproduce the energy tank algorithm at the discrete time level.
+Since MDPs are discrete-time processes, we start by exploiting a simple but powerful result that allows to reproduce the energy tank algorithm at the discrete-time level.